 We’re on the Case

 State and Federal authorities routinely conduct investigations into the conduct of licensed professionals, such as physicians, attorneys, social workers, nurses, and others who provide sophisticated services to the public.
 These are government agencies – such as the Office of Professional Medical Conduct, the Attorney Grievance Committees, the Education Department’s Board of Regents, or the Office of Professional Development – who issue licenses to qualified applicants and/or monitor the conduct of those in practice.
 Complaints from customers, clients, or peers may find their way to these agencies’ investigators.
-Even a single report can kickstart a full-blown inquiry into your compliance with rules of conduct and ethics in your profession.

 The Linehan Law Firm assists professionals in answering before these licensing and professional boards in the wake of a variety of accusations.
 Most professionals stand proudly by their practices, and eagerly wish to defend themselves against unfounded allegations.
 But early legal representation is paramount to create a shield between your practice and government authorities.
 Demands for medical files, client communications, patient information or billing records can all be part of a greater investigation unknown to even the most diligent of professionals.
 Any response provided in answer to these demands can be used against you in future proceedings.
 Discipline defense counsel can seek clarity on the issues involved, negotiate a fair settlement or compromise with the authorities, employers, or any third parties involved, and connect clients to professional assistance, if necessary.
 Complaints from clients or patients – particularly in the age of online social media – can easily turn into a public relations nightmare for a busy professional.

 For physicians, nurse practitioners, and physician assistants, OPMC investigates claims of negligence, incompetence, criminal allegations, and other misconduct.
 These investigations may include interviews of patients, staff, and colleagues, audits of medical files and billings to insurance carriers, and possibly an administrative hearing visible to the public.
-If enough evidence of misconduct is brought before the Board and the OPMC director, and if the case is not resolved by a physician’s attorney advocating on their behalf, a committee will vote to refer cases for formal charges.
-The physician under scrutiny will be advised and the charges will be made public within 5 days.
+In 2020 alone, OPMC received over 7,900 complaints, and moved forward to disciplinary proceedings with over half of them.
+Almost half come from members of the public.
+Improving patient relations and keeping up with government requirements will save you considerable time and expense.

 If an investigation proceeds to a hearing, the Commissioner of Health will order a physician’s license to be suspended pending the outcome of the hearing.
 Even if a physician appeals a Board order, the suspension will not be postponed.